oenstrom-bth/ramverk2-me/content/blackjack.md

 There will be a lot of events and stuff to keep track of, as I want all the players to be updated about what the other players are doing.
 If I have time I will also add a chat, so players can chat with each other while playing in a room.

+### Database

+I will be using MongoDB in my application.
+I might use the Mongoose module, I haven't decided yet.
+The database will store the user acconts and their money.
+There will not be much more to save.
+Unless I get some time over do something extra that requires the use of a database.

 ### Server and client
 The Black Jack app will consist of two parts, a server and a client.
 So far I have only started to work on the server.